Educator Resources

 Friends of Ridgefield NWR - “Discover Cathlapotle!”
 Kits to help your class discover the plank house and native culture.

 Lower Columbia Estuary Partnership - Kits on watersheds, streams, wildlife and schoolyard scavenger hunts.
-A new science kit is available at the Kelso Library, filled with lessons about wide range of subjects: Beavers, Water quality testing, Bird identification, Animal signs and observations, Food web and STEM career Jenga.
+A science kit is available at the Kelso Library, filled with lessons about wide range of subjects: Beavers, Water quality testing, Bird identification, Animal signs and observations, Food web and STEM career Jenga.

 U.S. Fish & Wildlife Service - Kits that teach about wildlife and conservation